 How much desk space do you have?

-- Ample Space: A full-size K100 or K70 provides every key and feature.
+- Ample Space: A full-size K100 or K70 offers every key and feature.

-- Limited Space: A tenkeyless (TKL) K65 or a 60% K70 PRO MINI will free up a ton of room for your mouse.
+- Limited Space: A tenkeyless (TKL) K65 or a 60% K70 PRO MINI will significantly free up room for your mouse.

 -